MethodsAndPractices/vsteam/.docs/synopsis/Update-VSTeamServiceEndpoint.md

-Updates an existing VSTS service connection
+Updates an existing service connection